 Last but not least, David Shepherd has been the subject of the programme 'This is Your Life'.

-throughout the world and he is always busy and enjoying his life to the best of his abilty.
+throughout the world and he was always on the busy and enjoying his life to the fullest.

 which raised over £100,000 for's wildlife projects.

-He has last year celebrated his 80th birthday with another successful dinner to raise funds for conservation at the Natural History Museum,
+He celebrated his 80th birthday with another successful fundraising dinner at the Natural History Museum,

 attended by a host of celebrities and many admirers of his work.